Connect to record your link to this house. or just to show you love it!

-After the Maloneys died, Ballingarry became the summer residence of the Ritches.
+After the Maloneys died, Ballingarry became the summer residence of their eldest daughter and her family.
 In 1953, the year before Mrs Ritchie's death, the mansion was demolished.
-Today all that remains is the reflecting pool, stone remnants from the landscaped gardens, and the wrought-iron railings that once surrounded this spectacular estate.
+Today all that remains is the reflecting pool, stone remnants from the gardens, and the wrought-iron railings that once surrounded this spectacular estate.

 S. Smith lives in Ballingarry